Chymyst/chymyst-core/docs/roadmap.md

  3 * 3 - Can we use macros to rewrite f() into f(_) inside reactions for Unit types?
 Otherwise it seems impossible to implement short syntax `case a() + b() => ` in the input patterns. — No, we can't because { case a() => } doesn't get past the Scala typer, and so macros don't see it at all.

+ 3 * 5 - Can we implement Chymyst Core using Future / Promise and remove all blocking and all semaphores? -- No. Automatic concurrent execution of reactions when multiple molecules are available cannot be implemented using promises / futures.